ReportLogic: Evaluating Logical Quality in Deep Research Reports: Experiment Analysis

+\paragraph{Representative Examples.} To make the two attack families concrete, Table~\ref{tab:attack_examples} presents five paired excerpts showing reports before and after attack, drawn from our actual attack set.
+The first three illustrate \emph{Targeted-Dimension} attacks that weaken a specific logical dimension (Qualifiers, Internal Consistency, Concept Introduction), while the last two illustrate \emph{Bias-Type} attacks that preserve the underlying argument but inject a surface signal (report-style numbering, explicit causal connectives).
+In each row, modifications relative to the original are highlighted in bold, omitted passages are marked with ``\ldots''.

 \paragraph{Evaluation Metrics.} To quantify model performance, we employ two key metrics: (1) \textbf{Attack Success Rate (ASR):} This measures the judge's vulnerability to adversarial manipulation.
-For Targeted-Dimension attacks, ASR is the proportion of cases where the judge erroneously prefers the degraded $x_{\mathrm{adv}}$ (expecting rejection).
+For Targeted-Dimension attacks, ASR is the proportion of cases where the judge erroneously prefers the degraded $x_{\mathrm{adv}}$ or issues a tie on the targeted dimension (expecting a clear penalty on $x_{\mathrm{adv}}$).
+A tie is counted as a success here because the attack objective is to prevent the judge from clearly penalizing the injected defect, and a tie already means the judge fails to prefer the clean report on the attacked aspect.
 For Bias-Type attacks, ASR denotes the frequency with which the judge favors the manipulated text (e.g., the longer one) over the logical original (expecting resistance).
+A tie is counted as non-success in this setting, because the attack objective is to actively flip the judge toward the attacked side.
+A tie indicates that the judge does not prefer the attacked output and is therefore not deceived by the surface manipulation.
 (2) \textbf{Isolation Rate (IR):} Exclusively calculated for the Targeted-Dimension Attack, this metric assesses the selectivity of the judge's critique.
 This metric verifies whether the penalty imposed by the judge is confined to the attacked dimension.
 A high IR indicates that the judge accurately localizes the error (e.g., penalizing only \textit{Warrants \& Causal Reasoning} for a broken chain) without reducing scores for unaffected dimensions (e.g., \textit{Task Alignment}), thereby demonstrating precise, disentangled reasoning capabilities rather than a generalized negative halo effect.

 \paragraph{Extended Interpretation.} Beyond the main observations in Section~\ref{subsec:exp_attack}, the targeted-dimension attack further reveals a clear separation between error localization and attack robustness.
 Figure~\ref{fig:aspect_attack_ir} shows that o3 achieves the highest IR across most dimensions, indicating that when a localized defect is introduced, its penalties are largely confined to the attacked aspect rather than spilling over broadly.
 This suggests that o3 more consistently follows a dimension-conditioned evaluation procedure, producing sharper aspect attribution.